The Dark Knight Rises (2012)

 Now get ready for the reboot in three years.

 Nate’s Grade: B

-Posted on July 24, 2012, in 2012 Movies and tagged action, anne hathaway, batman, ben mendelsohn, christian bale, christopher nolan, comic book, gary oldman, joseph gordon-levitt, marion cotillard, morgan freeman, sequel, super hero, tom hardy.
+Posted on July 24, 2012, in 2012 Movies and tagged action, anne hathaway, batman, ben mendelsohn, christian bale, christopher nolan, comic book, gary oldman, joseph gordon-levitt, juno temple, marion cotillard, morgan freeman, sequel, super hero, tom hardy.
 Bookmark the permalink.
 Leave a comment.